 The bond of aqeeda advanced by the Prophet ﷺ was the bond of laa ilaaha illa Allah.
 When people talk about the bond of aqeeda, they have to be clear what they are talking about.
 Do they mean the bond of laa ilaaha illa Allah?
 Or do they mean bonding based upon the specific, individual points of Islamic theological doctrine?
 If they mean the latter then it is very difficult for Muslims to unite and we will always be in a state of internal conflict.
 If they mean the former then this is the sunna, that we come together on the basis of laa ilaaha illa Allah, Muhammad Rasoolullaah.
 The different points of Islamic creed number in the hundreds.
 It is impossible to sit down with someone and go over point by point to see if you agree on every detail.
 It is highly improbable that Muslims in America will bond on every point of aqeeda.
 This is why there is no such thing as the ‘bond of Islamic creed’.
 The Prophet ﷺ never spoke of any bond of Islamic creed, nor is it mentioned in the Quran.
 This is a modern-day terminology that gives people the license to dig into everyone’s detail of what they believe to call this or that one a kaafir or a mushrik.
 What the Prophet ﷺ did say was: “Whoever prays our prayer, faces our Qibla, eats our thabeeha, then that is the Muslim.
 He is under the protection of Allah and His Messenger, so let not any of you betray Allah in His protection (of people)”.

 Now as far as picking apart people’s aqeeda, you could do that with just about anyone and find glitches and inconsistencies in their belief system.
-Even the notion that a person can perform the five pillars, and openly declare the shahaadah, yet still, be considered an unbeliever such as some Muslims apply wholesale to some groups, this itself is an issue that contradicts the aqeeda of Islam.
+Even the notion that a person can perform the five pillars, and openly declare the shahaadah, yet still be considered an unbeliever such as some Muslims apply wholesale to some groups, is itself practice that contradicts the aqeeda of Islam.

 The concept that after taking their shahaadah, a Muslim has to openly denounce every belief, and every principle he previously held, or denounce every idol, every ideology, every thought that is counter to Islam, is not something established or practiced by the Prophet ﷺ.
 This added requirement contradicts the aqeeda of Islam.
 The aqeeda of Islam is that whoever comes with the two testimonies, establishes the prayer, pays the zakat, fasts the month of Ramadan and accepts and performs the hajj, they are a Muslim, and their reckoning is with Allah sub’haanahu wa ta’ala.
 This is the Islam of the Prophet ﷺ.
 Anything outside of that, then a person needs to produce daleel.